rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 # Deploying a scoring service to the Azure Container Service (AKS)

-This hands-on lab guides us through deploying a Machine Learning scoring file to a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides us through deploying a Machine Learning scoring file to a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with Workbench.

 In this workshop, we will:
 - Understand how to create a model file